evanchooly/quarkus-amazon-lambda/README.md

-# Quarkus on Amazon Kambda
+# Quarkus on Amazon Lambda

 This is a simple demo application showing Quarkus usage with Amazon Lambda.
 The included deploy script is what I use to build and bundle the application and deploy it to Amazon.
 There are a few rough edges (application bundling) that we'll hopefully smooth over in time